 The sponge is a soft, round barrier device that is about two inches in diameter.
 It is made of solid polyurethane foam, contains spermicide, and has a nylon loop attached to the bottom for removal.
 The sponge must first be moistened with water and then the woman inserts it into her vagina before intercourse.
 It covers the cervix (opening to the uterus), and it blocks sperm from entering it.
 The sponge also releases a spermicide that can immobilize sperm, thus, preventing the sperm from reaching an egg.
 Although taken off the market in 1995, the sponge is now available again for contraceptive use.

 For More Information on the Sponge:

-Plan B One-Step is a brand of a progestin-only pill approved by the U.S. Food and Drug Administration (FDA) specifically for emergency contraception (EC).
-Plan B One-Step is also referred to as the morning after pill and consists of one EC pill that contains the progestin hormone levonorgestrel.
-Plan B One-Step should be taken within 72 hours (3 days) of unprotected intercourse or birth control failure (the sooner, the better).
+The morning-after pill consists of one progestin-only pill approved by the FDA specifically for emergency contraception (EC).
+It contains the progestin levonorgestrel and should be taken within 72 hours (3 days) of unprotected intercourse or birth control failure (the sooner, the better).
 The morning after pill is NOT the same thing as the abortion pill and will NOT harm an existing pregnancy.
-Plan B One-Step can be bought over the counter at local pharmacies for those 17 or older.
+The morning-after pill can now be bought over-the-counter to individuals of any age.

 For More on Plan B One-Step: